cranrob/home_vpn/README.md

   - b.
 Check your router's DHCP lease page, you will need login/password for the router.
   - c.
 Connect your Raspberry Pi to TV via HDMI, attached keyboard,use defaultusername:**pi** and password:**raspberry** and type**ifconfig** and enter.
 3. Once you have the IP address
   -a.
-On Windows pc open Putty and enter the IP address and clock oepn, a prompt will open click yes, default login as **pi** and  password **raspberry** and enter.
+On Windows pc open Putty and enter the IP address and click open, a prompt will open click yes, default login as **pi** and  password **raspberry** and enter.
       ![pic7](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/7.PNG)
   -b.
-On Mac or Linux pc open terminal and connect ssh connection, replace IP address with your Raspberry Pi's IP addess.
+On Mac or Linux pc open terminal and connect ssh connection, replace IP address with your Raspberry Pi's IP address.
      ```bash
      ssh pi@192.168.1.113
      ```